arthurkrk/sokolahisa/README.md

 # sokolahisa
-This code was created by a group of the International University of Japan Students in fulfillment of the requirements for the Investments and Machine Learning Course.
+This code was created by a group of International University of Japan Students under Prof. Hongwei's guidance to fulfill the requirements for the Investments and Machine Learning Course.
 Check out the app at: https://sokolahisa.streamlit.app/